dermow/TraXile/README.md

 additonal data and information.
 It also records mechanics you encounter in your activity (harvest, expedition, blight...).

 #### Statistic collection
+Based on you tracked activities and other Events, TraXile calculates some statistics additional to your activities (Death Counter...)

 #### Data visualization
+Visualize your data using charts and tables.

+#### Ingame Overlay
+A small overlay you can display and place in PoE.